roybaer/sduino_uno/README.md

 ## Functional

-Like many Arduino UNO clones, the sduino UNO uses CH340G USB to serial converter instead of an Atmega16U2 for communication with the host PC.
+Like many Arduino UNO clones, the sduino UNO uses a CH340G USB to serial converter instead of an Atmega16U2 for communication with the host PC.
 The USB interface Chip therefore cannot be repurposed as a coprocessor or keyboard/mouse simulator.

-There is no analog comparator in the STM8S105K6 microcontroller.
+There is no analog comparator in the STM8S105K6 microcontroller and AREF is actually an additional analog input.
-IO11 has no PWM functionality, IO8 and IO4 have.
-AREF is actually an additional analog input, its use as reference voltage for A/D conversion has to be imitated in software.
+Its use as reference voltage for A/D conversion has to be imitated in software.
+IO11 has no hardware PWM functionality for analog_write, IO8 and IO4 have.
+IO2, AD0, AD1 and AD2 can be used as PWM outputs via alternate function mapping.

-Likewise, IO10 does not dub as hardware-slave-select line for the SPI bus.
-This, however, can mostly be overcome by software-emulation.
+Likewise, IO10 does not serve as hardware-slave-select line for the SPI bus.
+This, however, can mostly be overcome by software-emulation, because the STM8 allows for slave-select to be controlled in software, e.g. in an interrupt handler.
 The actual slave-select line has been made available via an exra pin.

 ## Software